Why No One Should be Surprised by #GiveElsaAGirlfriend

 “If Satan can get us to invite sin into our homes through entertainment so that we can laugh at it and cheer for it, then it’s a win for him.
 When we invite sin into our homes, we are inviting it into our hearts.”

-It’s not a secret that the LGBT agenda is to normalize homosexual behavior for children, teens, and adults; they are open about wanting it to be a universally accepted moral norm.
-If most people think this is moral and normal, then those who disagree can be deemed immoral and intolerant.
+It’s not a secret that the LGBT's goal is to normalize homosexual behavior for children, teens, and adults; they are open about wanting it to be a universally accepted moral norm.
+If most people think this is moral and normal, then those who disagree may be deemed immoral and intolerant.

 3. This strategy is consistent with a relativistic culture.